-If the member of staff involved is in any doubt of how to proceed then they should, without exception, discuss the matter with their Pastoral team or a member of the SLT.
+If the member of staff involved is in any doubt of how to proceed then they should, without exception, discuss the matter with their pastoral team colleagues, a member of the SLT or the Headteacher.
 They should not work outside the school structure and should always ensure adequate records are kept.
+Each school must keep records of bullying incidents on their behaviour management information system.